Just because you don’t make a lot of money does not mean you will not qualify for a mortgage.

 - Allows lower credit scores than conventional financing

 As a low income home buyer, here are some additional features of an FHA loan that you will be interested in:

-- The 3.5% down payment can be a gift from an eligible source.
+- The 3.5% down payment can come from down payment gift money.